Variable Search with paneldata.org¶

-The Label table window shows you the absolute frequencies of the variable at different collection times.
-This makes it possible to identify initial trends in how response behaviour has changed over a period of time.
+The Label window shows you the absolute frequencies of the variable at different times of data collection.
+This makes it possible to identify initial trends in how response behavior has changed over a period of time.
 The assigned value code is output for each possible characteristic value and the absolute frequencies are displayed in parentheses.

 In our example, we see that for the variable “th5106” 800 respondents in the wave “t” (2003) stated “financial reasons” as the reason for not having a car in the household.
 For our variable “bbh5508” in survey year 2011 (wave “bb”), there were 871 respondents.

 Paneldata.org is an excellent way to get an first overview of certain variables.

 The information box on the right-hand side provides an overview of all relevant information about the variable and the dataset.
 In addition to basic information, you will find information about what kind of variable you are looking for under “Conceptual Dataset”.
-In our example “bbh5508” you can see that variables with a “Conceptual Dataset: questionnaire” describe original variables that are assigned to a questionnaire.
+In our example “bbh5508”, you can see that variables with a “Conceptual Dataset: org/net” describe original variables that are assigned to a questionnaire.
 Generated variables are “Conceptual Dataset: gen”.
 For an overview of the different dataset types in SOEP-Core, see the chapter Data Distribution File.